databio/episb-hub/README.md

 ## Example queries for user-facing query API

+For discussion on different query types, see the `query-type` issues: https://github.com/databio/episb-hub/issues

 1. Translating annotation limits into region sets (Retrieving integrated region sets).
 For example, give me the set of regions with annotation values above *x* in cell-type *y* but below *a* in cell-types *b*, *c*, and *d*.
 A more complicated example: a user could request that the system return the set of genomic regions that are annotated as filling the following four critera: First, they have open chromatin in macrophages, but not in other hematopoietic cell types, as defined by the ENCODE cross cell-type chromatin analysis; second, they have H3K27ac in M1 macrophages but not in M2 macrophages, as defined by the BLUEPRINT project data; third, they are polycomb repressed in hematopoietic stem cells, as defined by data from the Roadmap Epigenomics project; and fourth, they are within a set of regions defined as CRISPR-targetable in private lab-specific experimental results.